A new community at Oran Park

 The suburb of Catherine Park was planned in 2013 to contain 3100 with 9500 residents.
 (Mac Chronicle 15 Oct 2013)

-In early 2018 the developer Greenfields and Landcom report in their newsletter that construction of the new Camden Council Library building is progressing well.
-A new off-dog leash area was under construction in the new release areas around the new high school.
+In early 2018 the developer Greenfields and Landcom reported in their newsletter that construction of the new Camden Council Library building is progressing well.
+A new off-leash dog area was under construction in the new release areas around the new high school.
 It is the second area developed in the land release.

 The Macarthur Chronicle has developed a time-lapse to illustrate some of the changes at Oran Park.